MathewHDYT/OneShare/_docs/notes/haskell/first_steps.md

 d = a * 2
 ```

-Explicit grouing (With layout expanded, identation and white spaces not relevant)
+Explicit grouping (With layout expanded, indentation and white spaces not relevant)

 ```haskell
 a = b + c